 Public notice of TIP development and opportunity for public comment will be posted on the BACTS website and sent to the list of Interested and Affected Parties.
 A period of at least 10 calendar days beginning from the date of public notice will be provided during which comments may be submitted to BACTS for consideration.
 The City of Bangor, as a direct recipient of FTA Section 53 federal funds and fixed route urban public transit provider in the greater Bangor UZA, uses the BACTS TIP public involvement process to satisfy their program of projects (POP) public involvement requirements.
-Public notice of public involvement activities and time established for public review and comment on the Transportation Improvement Program (TIP) will satisfy the Program of Projects (POP) requirements of the Federal Transit Administration (FTA) Section 5307 Urbanized Area Formula Program."
+Public notices relating to the TIP (and significant amendments of the TIP) shall say, in part, "public notice of public involvement activities and time established for public review and comment on the Transportation Improvement Program (TIP) will satisfy the Program of Projects (POP) requirements of the Federal Transit Administration (FTA) Section 5307 Urbanized Area Formula Program."